maxipardo/Phoca/README.md

 A minimalistic program to download video and audio from most social media platforms.

+(Stable version will support multiple downloads simultaneously, like a download manager)

 ## 📥 Download
 AppImage binaries and Windows installer are available on [Releases](https://github.com/maxipardo/Phoca/releases).